ptkoz/avr-token-generator/README.md

 ## API specification

 There are several message types sent through serial port to the controlling unit.
-Each message is followed by `CRLF` char sequence.
+Each message is followed by `LF` char sequence.

 * Messages starting with `"LOG:"`